HuuTrucNguyen0508/Rendu_Projet_M1_Reseau/README.md

 ## Download Docker Window (or the equivalent on the machine)

-## Kubernetes: Install your prefered Kubernetes environment (MiniKube in my case)
+## I.Kubernetes: Install your prefered Kubernetes environment (MiniKube in my case)

-  - Start your Minikube:
+  - 1.Start your Minikube:

         minikube start

-  - Install the metrics addons to monitor:
+  - 2.Install the metrics addons to monitor:

         minikube addons enable metrics-server

-  - Create all of your deployment and server:
+  - 3.Create all of your deployment and server:

         kubectl apply -f Trucat-project.yaml

-  - Expose your nodeJS and frontend:
+  - 4.Expose your nodeJS and frontend:

         minikube tunnel

-    - After a bit of waiting (so that the containers can pull the image start properly), you will now be able to access frontend and nodejs with localhost:7654 and localhost:8080.
+    - 5.After a bit of waiting (so that the containers can pull the image start properly), you will now be able to access frontend and nodejs with localhost:7654 and localhost:8080.
 Every change will be recorded in the nodejs logs, accessible with:

           kubectl logs <nodejs-pod-name>

-    - to get all info including the % usage of the nodejs and redis replica server
+    - 6.To get all info including the % usage of the nodejs and redis replica server

           kubectl get all

-## Prometheus and Grafana:
+## II.Prometheus and Grafana:

-  - Install and run a container of Prometheus and Grafana
+  - 1.Install and run a container of Prometheus and Grafana

         docker run --name prometheus -d -p 127.0.0.1:9090:9090 prom/prometheus ; docker run -d --name=grafana -p 3000:3000 grafana/grafana

       You should be able to acess to Prometheus and Grafana through localhost:9090 and localhost:3000 (enter Grafana with admin admin as credential)

-  - Get into the container of Prometheus to update the prometheus.yml:
+  - 2.Get into the container of Prometheus to update the prometheus.yml:

         docker exec -it prometheus /bin/sh -c 'cd /etc/prometheus && vi prometheus.yml && kill -HUP 1'

-  - Once inside the prometheus.yml, copy the content and paste at the end to the prometheus.yml (following the same indentation as the one that is already there)
+  - 3.Once inside the prometheus.yml, copy the content and paste at the end to the prometheus.yml (following the same indentation as the one that is already there)

         - job_name: "WMI Exporter"
           static_configs: